Riya12goyal/Movie-theatre-booking-system/README.md

 # Movie-theatre-booking-system
-This is a project made for college project using the concepts of oops the concepts of oops that are used in this project are:
+This is a project made for college project using the concepts of oops.
+The concepts of oops that are used in this project are:
 	Classes
 	Objects
 	Inheritance – multilevel, diamond shape, multiple